Generic Name: Prasugrel (PRA soo grel)

 Brand Name: Effient

 - This medicine may cause very bad and sometimes deadly bleeding.
-Do not take prasugrel if you have bleeding problems or a history of stroke.
-If you are 75 years or older, talk with your doctor before using this medicine.
-If you weigh less than 132 pounds (60 kg), bleed easily, or take drugs that may raise the chance of bleeding, talk with your doctor.
-Talk to your doctor about stopping prasugrel before you have surgery.
-Try to stop at least 7 days before any surgery.
-Follow how to take exactly.
+Do not take prasugrel if you are bleeding, including from an ulcer or bleeding in the brain.
+Do not take this medicine if you have ever had a stroke, "mini-stroke" or transient ischemic attack (TIA), or bleeding in the brain.
+If you are 75 years or older, weigh less than 132 pounds (60 kg), bleed easily, or take drugs that may raise the chance of bleeding, talk with your doctor before using prasugrel.

 Uses of Prasugrel: